Long-term tooth replacement with specialist surgical care in Sydney

 Dr van Mourik will provide detailed post-operative instructions during your consultation.
 Following these carefully helps reduce risks and supports safe recovery.

 With the right care, dental implants can last a lifetime.
-Looking after them is very similar to caring for natural teeth.
+Looking after them is almost the same as caring for your natural teeth.

-• Brush your teeth twice a day for two minutes using a soft-bristled or electric toothbrush.
+Brush twice daily for two minutes using a soft-bristled or electric toothbrush.

-• Clean between your teeth every day with dental floss or interdental brushes to remove plaque and food particles.
+Clean between teeth daily with floss or interdental brushes to remove plaque and food debris.

-• Replace your toothbrush every few months to maintain effective cleaning.
+Replace your toothbrush every few months for effective cleaning.

-• Use an antibacterial mouthwash once or twice a day to reduce bacteria around the implant.
+Use antibacterial mouthwash once or twice a day to reduce bacteria around the implant.

-• Avoid smoking, as it can weaken bone health and reduce implant success.
+Don’t smoke — it can weaken bone and reduce implant success.

-• Visit your dentist or dental hygienist at least twice a year for professional cleaning and a check-up.
+Visit your dentist or hygienist every six months for a professional clean and check-up.

-By following these simple steps, you’ll help keep your dental implants strong, healthy, and long-lasting.
+Following these simple steps helps keep your implants strong, healthy, and long-lasting.

 Cost of Dental Implants in Sydney